Protein Overnight Oats

 Expert Tips & Tricks

 Use old fashioned rolled oats for best results.
 Instant oats are more rough and do not soak up the liquid as much.
+Do not use steel cut oats.

 Refrigerate for at least 4 hours.
 The longer it chills, the more creamy and soft the oats will become.
+These are great for meal prep and planning ahead!

 Add toppings!
 This recipe is a great starting point for all the toppings.
+Stir in some nut butter, chocolate chips or nuts.

 How to Serve & Store

-Serve overnight oats once chilled.
-Add toppings!
+Serve overnight oats with protein powder once chilled.
+Add your favorite toppings and flavors!

 Store jars of oats in the fridge for up to 3 days.
+Do not freeze.

 Variations & Flavors